Halsyon/Halsyon/README.md

 - 🔭 I am currently working on projects - Certificating-service!

-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java, Kotlin
 - 💪 I like to write code
 - 🎉 I love to play the guitar and Bushcraft
 - 🥅 I am constantly learning new things